kcarnold/cs344/content/syllabus/index.md

 -   The lab machines are configured with the software needed in Linux.
 The Gold lab GPUs are slightly better, so we'll generally use them but Maroon should usually work too.For times when you need or want additional computing resources, you may use [Borg](https://borg.calvin.edu/), [Google Colab](https://colab.research.google.com/), [Paperspace](https://gradient.paperspace.com/), or other services.

--   We will be using various tools for collaboration, including GitHub.

 ## Policies

 **Grading**: The final course grade will be composed of 2 elements: